Educational Mission Statement

 At the completion of the program the graduate has the knowledge and skills to:

-- Integrate scholarly inquiry and research into evidence-based practice.
+- Integrate values, ethics and legal knowledge into nursing practice.

 Outcomes for the MSN Program